mdpetters/enve160b/labreport.md

 - If you include figures or from other sources they must be clearly identified as such.
 - References should be formatted consistently author-year style.
 It is recommended to use a reference manager to store and typeset the references, e.g. [Zotero](https://www.zotero.org/).
 References must be in alphabetical order (each author's surname first, with all authors listed).
 Your exact format may vary based on selected citation style but must be self-consistent.

-Windeler, R. S., Friedlander, S. K., Lehtinen, K. E. J (1997).
-Production of nanometer-sized metal oxide particles by gas phase reaction in a free jet.
-1. Experimental system and results.
-Aerosol Sci.
-Technol.
-27:174-190.

-Fuchs, N. A. (1964).
-The Mechanics of Aerosols.
-Pergamon Press, Oxford, p.
-28.

 ## Sections

 \note{
 Your report must be in narrative form and not just consist of figures and bullet points.
+Spelling, grammar, and general writing style will be considered when grading the reports.
+A professional style guide is highly recommended to assist you with writing, e.g:

+Strunk and White, *The Elements of Style*, 4th edition, Peasrson.
 }

 **Abstract** (200 words).
 The abstract is typically written last.
 The abstract should briefly state the purpose of your study, principal results and major conclusions.
 Avoid references.
 Avoid non-standard or uncommon abbreviations.
 If any are essential to include, ensure they are defined within your abstract at first mention.